 Yale takes pride in its nationally recognized campus police department.
-Yale police are committed to being engaged with the university community—as such, it is our responsibility to be fully transparent.
+Yale police are committed to being engaged with the university community.
 The goal for Yale police is to constantly improve open lines of communication with students, faculty and staff.
 Yale police have developed many community outreach programs, committees, and comprehensive officer training to ensure an accountable agency.

 Teams and Committees